bojanczyk/slajdomat/README.md

 --- HOW TO BUILD

-Requires Node.js.
+Requires Node.js (for MacOS: better to use official pkg installer rather than brew)

-To compile and build execute:
+To compile and build, do:

-	npm run prepare
+	npm install
 	npm run make

-If one gets an error "The main entry point to your app was not found", concerning the missing folder ".webpack/main", perhaps it is helpful to first run:

-	npm run start